anthonybudd/WP_Model/readme.md

 ### Find()

-find() will return an instanciated model if a post exists in the database with the ID.
+find() will return an instanciated model if a post exists in the database with the ID if a post cannot be found it will retur NULL.

 ```php
 $product = Product::find(15);